lazarmarkovic/changer/README.md

 WTF.. is this?

 Lets see progression of piping, lets break down the command:
-1. `grep` command searches for all occurrences of fragment '111' in given file `test` and returns list of byte offsets in relation to the beggining of file:
+1. `grep` command searches for all occurrences of fragment '111' in given file `test` and returns list of byte offsets in relation to the beginning of file:

         9:111
         24:111